OmsInSerial/Eurorack/Suiveur/Readme.md

 <img src="pics/PinHeader_5.jpeg" width="400"> <img src="pics/PinHeader_6.jpeg" width="400"> <img src="pics/PinHeader_7.jpeg" width="400">

 Solder all the pins.
 Get the rubber band off, and reopen the "sandwich".
 Board A is now completed.
-Focus on the B board ;-)
+Focus on board B ;-)

-Place the remaining THD parts on the B board as indicated below, **but do not solder anything now!**
+Place the remaining THD parts on board B as indicated below, **but do not solder anything now!**

 | Placement         | Description   |Index|
 | ------------------| ------------- |--------|